daronphang/coding_resources/javascript/react/css_styling.md

 ```

 ## Styled Components:
 When declaring CSS files explicitly, they are not scoped to the components they are declared in.
-Can use 'Styled Components' package.
+Can use 'Styled Components' package which is CSS-in-JS approach.
+Styles can use JS logic and stored in JS files.
 Has methods for all HTML tags.
 Guarantees every className is unique so that it doesn't spill over to other components.
-Styling stored in js files.
-For different devices, use @media (condition) to set styling for mobile devices, computer etc.
+For different devices, use @media (condition) to set styling for mobile devices, computer etc. However, browser won't start interpreting styles until components has parsed them added them to DOM which slows down rendering.
+Also, absence of CSS files means cannot cache separate CSS.
 ```
 npm install --save styled-components
 ```